It seems he was a great man who actually existed, but scholars continue to ask “Was King Arthur real?”

 Did the Real “King Arthur” Go by Another Name?

-However, Ambrosius Aurelianus, A Roman British general was also credited with this victory, leading British forces in defeat of the Anglo-Saxon incursions (interestingly, Monmouth identified Aurelianus as King Arthur’s uncle).
+Many also credited Ambrosius Aurelianus, a Roman British general, with this victory.
+He led British forces in defeat of the Anglo-Saxon incursions (interestingly, Monmouth identified Aurelianus as King Arthur’s uncle).
 But he was not the only Roman warrior identified as the “real” King Arthur.
-Riothamus, a late 5th century British leader, crossed the channel to wage war in support of the western Roman Empire, then only to retreat to Avallon (just like King Arthur).
-Finally, there is Magnus Maximianus, a self proclaimed emperor of Roman Britain whose late 4th century exploits in Armorica matched much of what the mythical King Arthur accomplished in his military battles in Gaul.
+Riothamus, a late 5th century British leader, crossed the channel to wage war in support of the western Roman Empire.
+Then he retreated to Avalon (just like King Arthur).
+Finally, there is Magnus Maximianus.
+He had proclaimed himself emperor of Roman Britain, and his late 4th century exploits in Armorica matched much of what the mythical King Arthur accomplished in his military battles in Gaul.

-So was this Arthur really a King or was he something else?
-Could he have been a Roman Emperor of Britain, a Romano-Celtic war leader, a tribal chieftain, a general in command of another King’s army?
+So was King Arthur real, was he a true king, or was he something else?
+Could he have been a Roman Emperor of Britain, a Romano-Celtic war leader, a tribal chieftain?
+Perhaps he was a general in command of another King’s army.

-The mystery still remains; was there a King Arthur and Camelot?
+The mystery still remains: was King Arthur real, who was he, and was there truly a Camelot?
 What we do know is that Britain was led to a victory at Mount Badon that lasted two generations and Welsh documentation regarding this event closest to that time period named this leader Arthur.